LearnOnDemandSystems/guides/github-integration/github-integration.md

 defines the lab content within that repository.
 Click **Select** next to the markdown file to use as the source of your lab content.
 Note that you can preview a markdown file before selecting it by clicking on the name of that file.
-If you do this, the markdown file will open in a new browser window.
+If you do this, the markdown file will open in a new browser window.<br/>
 ![Select Markdown content file](media/integration/06-select-markdown-content-file.png "Select Markdown content file")
 1. Once you select the Markdown file that defines the lab content, LOD will process synchronize all lab content referenced by that markdown file into the lab profile.
 At any point that the GitHub content changes, the lab profile will be updated automatically.
 1. Once the synchronization process is complete, you will have completed your integration.
-Click **Close** to finish the Integration wizard.
+Click **Close** to finish the Integration wizard.<br/>
 ![Close integration wizard](media/integration/07-close-integration-wizard.png "Close integration wizard")
 1. Notice that your lab profile now shows that content is integrated from your GitHub repository.
-Click the **Save** button at the bottom of your lab profile window to exit the lab profile editor.
+Click the **Save** button at the bottom of your lab profile window to exit the lab profile editor.<br/>
 ![Integration complete](media/integration/08-integration-complete.png "Integration complete")

 ### Editing Integrated Lab Content